akai10tsuki/mkvbatchmultiplex/README.rst

 This is just the base for the project.
 The roadmap is:

-    * Work on rename module to fetch some metadata from internet
+    * Work on rename module to fetch metadata
     * Work on the Spanish interface translation
     * Easier installation for linux